sleeplessval/sysmenu/README.md

 Buttons are defined in a section that starts with `button:`, and perform an action when clicked.
 They're also highlighted on hover.
 They have the following extra properties:

-`command`: the shell command to run on click
+`command`: the shell command to run on click `condition`: an evaluated expression that returns "true" if the button should be enabled.

 #### Label